jmriesen/rust-RSM/README.md

 I think that in order to truly understand an idea or a practice you must actually try it, and live with it for a while.

 A while back I realized that I was watching a lot of conference talks and reading a lot of blog posts about various software development practices.
-This lead to me developing some opinions did not hold up well when theory crashed into reality.
+This lead to me developing some opinions that did not hold up well when theory crashed into reality.

-This project is intended to be a sand box where I can try out various ideas and practices, to figure out what works and doesn't.
+This project is intended to be a sandbox where I can try out various ideas and practices, to figure out what works and doesn't.
 # Mission Statement
 To learn and explore how best to develop software.

-To me best currently means creating software that is correct (has no bugs), I am confident is correct (I can confidently say it has no bugs), and is easy to change.
+To me, best currently means creating software that is correct (has no bugs), I am confident is correct (I can confidently say it has no bugs), and is easy to change.
 # Project Goals
   - Learn how to efficiently refactor code
   - Lean how to efficiently test my code, and test my tests
-      - Meaningful unit tests
-      - Mutation testing
-      - TODO code coverage
-      - A/B testing
-      - CICD pipeline
   - Live with the code

 Some ideas seem really convenient at the start, but become a tangled mess later on.
 Others seem overly verbose initially but pay of in the long run.
-     One of the reasons I selected RSM is because I new it would be a large project, and I would have to live with any decisions I made.
+One of the reasons I selected RSM for this porting project is because I knew it would be a large project, and I would have to live with any decisions I made.
 # What is this Project?
   This project is a port of the [Reference Standard M](https://gitlab.com/Reference-Standard-M/rsm) implementation maintained by David Wicksell from C to Rust.
 ## Why RSM?